Table of Contents

 1. Configuration Web Server

-The Climkit Gateway has an internal web server used to check the configuration and connection of the equipment.
+The Climkit Gateway has an internal web server used to verify the configuration and connection of the equipment.

 However, everything is configured on the main portal app.climkit.io.
 The Gateway simply imports its configuration from the portal.

-You can connect to the web server using the local URL available on the portal under Configuration > Gateway > Local Access to Gateway.
+You can connect to the web server using the local URL available on the portal under Configuration > Gateway > Local access to the Gateway.
 Or use its local IP address with port 8080 (e.g., 192.168.2.10:8080).

 Configuration Mode

-When activated, the CONFIG MODE stops all services and allows you to manually interact with the devices, such as meter readings or relay closures.
+When enabled, the CONFIG MODE stops all services and allows you to manually interact with the devices, such as reading meters or closing relays.

 Remember to disable it when finished.